aaguilerav/counter/README.md

 ## Conclusion

-Although recursion leads to cleaner code and simpler debugging, sometimes is not the more efficient method to address a problem.
+Although recursion leads to cleaner code and simpler debugging, sometimes is not necessarily the more efficient method to address a problem.